AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppLibs/Strings.md

 - It demonstrates **careful thought** about user-facing formatting (number→text), data cleaning, and text processing pipelines.

 # How to Use
+1. Download the header file from the section below.
+2. Include it in your C++ project using `#include "..."`, with the appropriate path between the double quotes.

 # Source code
-*You can find the source code for this header here.*
+*You can find the source code for this header [here](https://gist.github.com/AbdulrahmanMohammadSalem/a7eca837fa78da8f3c8ced9466f0c4ad).*